(Photo courtesy Lateral Line Media)

 The Wild Olympics Wilderness and Wild & Scenic Rivers Act would permanently protect critical habitat, headwaters and streams for salmon, steelhead, elk & other game on Olympic National Forest.
 It would also protect and enhance access for sportsmen.

-Only full, Congressionally-designated Wilderness and Wild & Scenic River safeguards will permanently protect core backcountry elk habitat and critical salmon and steelhead spawning grounds against future development.
+Only full, statutory Congressionally-designated Wilderness and Wild & Scenic River safeguards will permanently protect core backcountry elk habitat and critical salmon and steelhead spawning grounds against future development.
 The Wild Olympics Wilderness and Wild & Scenic River Act would grant these natural salmon and elk nurseries the permanent protection they deserve.
-Here are some of the threats they face without the permanent protection offered by the Wild Olympics legislation.
+Here are some of the threats they face without the permanent, statutory protection offered by the Wild Olympics legislation.

 UNPRECEDENTED ATTACKS ON SAFEGUARDS FOR OUR PUBLIC LANDS & WATERS